Phenom (TV series)

 Phenom is an American sitcom about a tennis wunderkind that aired on ABC from September 14, 1993 to May 10, 1994.
 The series stars Angela Goethals, Judith Light, and an uncredited (at his request) William Devane.
+It was created by Dick Blasucci, Marc Flanagan and Sam Simon, with executive producers Dick Blasucci, James L. Brooks and Danny Kallis, and through ELP Communications, it was a production of Gracie Films in association with Columbia Pictures Television for ABC.

 Phenom was placed in the time slot of Tuesdays at 8:30/7:30c, between Full House and Roseanne.
 The series did well in the ratings, ranking in the Top 30 and maintaining 95% of its Full House lead-in.
 Nonetheless, ABC cancelled the show after one season and replaced it with Me and the Boys, which was similarly cancelled after one season.

 Synopsis

 Fifteen-year-old Angela Doolan has the potential to be a sports superstar but worries about losing her normality and severing her family ties.
 Angela's father has deserted the family to rediscover his youth and dally with younger women, leaving her mother, Dianne, to raise her children Angela, Brian, and Mary Margaret while trying to control her bitterness.
 Added to the fray is Angela's obsessive tennis coach, Lou, who is determined to bring out the champion in Angela regardless of the cost to her growth as a person.